-Multiple thin intercepts were returned at the southern edge of the Heckmair sanukitoid intrusion from drillholes MSRC0012, MSRC0013, MSRC0068 and MSRC0069, including 6m @ 1.2g/t Au in MSRC0068 (Table 1).
+Multiple thin intercepts were returned at the southern edge of the Heckmair sanukitoid intrusion from drillholes MSRC0012, MSRC0013, MSRC0068, MSRC0069, including 6 m @ 1.2g/t Au in MSRC0068, Novo ASX release on 14 February 2024 (Significant Drill Results at Becher corrected).
 All intercepts were associated with minor quartz veining and weak sericite alteration and hosted within a dioritic intrusion.